Stand alone serious illness cover

-Speak to a financial adviser if you’re unsure if it’s the best option for you.
+Speak to a financial adviser if you’re unsure if it’s the right option for you.

-The best cover is what works for your individual circumstances.
-Here are a few things to help narrow your search down and find the right policy:
+The right cover is what works for your individual circumstances.
+Here are a few things to help narrow your search down and find a suitable policy: